Bruneez/e-portfolio/README.md

 - Reflected on how I thrive in organized, logic-driven environments where I can work independently but also support broader team objectives.

 ### ✅ R – Result
-The assessment gave me clarity: I’m naturally drawn to roles that require precision, problem-solving, and structure — like **data analysis**, **backend development**, or even **machine learning engineering**.
+The assessment gave me clarity: I’m naturally drawn to roles that require precision, problem-solving, and structure — like data analysis, backend development, or even machine learning engineering.
 It also helped me accept that it’s okay to prefer solo work when I’m focused, and that I bring real value through consistency, analytical thinking, and systems-oriented work.
 This reflection is now shaping how I tailor my CV, choose electives, and even who I look to for mentorship.
 It reminded me that success comes not just from skills, but from aligning with your core personality.

 ---

 ## 📄 Create a CV